-- working days notice: full fee

-- 2-5 working days notice: half fee

-- More than 5 working days notice: no fee

-Out-of-pocket expenses incurred by a panel member will continue to be reimbursed.
-For example, if a registrant member has arranged a locum who would in turn have to be paid for the full number of days booked, they should continue to be reimbursed for that expense.
-Half day Where a member undertakes any work lasting 3.5 hours attendance fees or less (including travel time to/from home/work) a half day fee (currently £160) may be claimed.
+Cancellation fees If fitness to practise panels are cancelled, in respect of each day of the hearing, the following will be reimbursed to those members affected: Prior to hearing • 0-5 working days notice: half fee • More than 5 working days notice: no fee During hearing working days notice: full fee2-5 working days notice: half fee member has arranged a locum who would in turn have to be paid for the full number of days booked, they should continue to be reimbursed for that expense.
+Half day attendance fees Where a member undertakes any work lasting 3.5 hours or less (including travel time to/from home/work) a half day fee (currently £160) may be claimed.
 This includes time for completion of the appraisal process.
 Reading fee A fee of £75 per meeting is payable to members of the Investigating, Professional Conduct and Health Committees at the discretion of the Director of Regulation Screening fee The following fees are payable to members of the Investigating Committee for each case screened: a.
 Cases closed under the Initial Closure Procedure - £20 b.
-Cases closed under the Threshold Criteria or referred to the Investigating Committee - £25 Overnight Daily travel to and from the panel venue is expected accommodation where a member's travel time is no more than one and a half hours each way.
+Cases closed under the Threshold Criteria or referred to the Investigating Committee - £25 Overnight accommodation Daily travel to and from the panel venue is expected where a member's travel time is no more than one and a half hours each way.
 Where a member's journey time is longer they may claim up to £220 for overnight accommodation and subsistence.
-1